ChemBioHTP/enzyhtp_doc/docs/source/sci_api_tutorial/armer.rst

     Simplified Job Submission: Users don’t need to manage complex cluster configurations directly.
 Instead, they provide necessary parameters through a high-level interface, simplifying the computational aspects of enzyme modeling.

-Specifically, only the `Job configuration` requires specific input from different users.

-The first step involves configuring a job using the config_job method.
-This method prepares the submission script by specifying the commands to be executed, environmental settings, and resource requirements.

 .. admonition:: Here is the `cluster_job_config` dictionary

         These parameters are specified under the argument ``res_keywords``.

+        **These keywords are build-in keywords in EnzyHTP, which are not the same as the keywords of SLURM or other job scheduling system.**

+        ``res_keywords``：

             ``core_type``: This specifies that the job should be run on GPU/CPU cores.

             ``nodes``: How many nodes needed to request for the job.

             ``node_cores``: How many cores needed for each node.
 If GPU is used, usually only one core per node will be requested.

             ``job_name``: This sets the name of the job to "job_name".
 You can change this to a more descriptive name for your job.

             ``partition``: This specifies that the job should be submitted to a specific partition, which is likely a partition dedicated to GPU resources.

             ``mem_per_core``: This requests a number of gigabytes of memory per core.

             ``walltime``: This sets the maximum walltime (execution time) for the job.
 '24:00:00' means 24 hours.

             ``account``: This specifies the account to be charged for the job's resource usage.

         Besides ``res_keywords``, ``cluster`` is an object that represents a specific HPC cluster configuration.
 This object is usually an instance of a class that implements the ClusterInterface or a similar interface that ARMer can interact with.